 Does Foam Rolling Help Snapping Hip?

-• Relieve tightness in the iliotibial band, gluteal muscles, and hip flexors.
+It relieves tightness in the iliotibial band, gluteal muscles, and hip flexors.

-• Improve circulation and reduce muscle tension.
+It improves circulation and reduces muscle tension.

 Can Flat Feet Cause Snapping Hip Syndrome?